Top 10 Gifts For a Drummer. Make Your Drummer Happy!

 To a drummer, any surface is a potential practice pad.
 If you doubt these words, just check out their furniture.
-You’ll see the tell tale marks on table surfaces, chair backs and desk edges.
-That’s why an actual practice pad is the gift that keeps on giving.
+You’ll see the telltale marks on table surfaces, chair backs, and desk edges.
+That’s why an actual practice pad is a gift that keeps on giving.

 This two-sided practice pad is made of neoprene for endurance practice on one side and gum rubber on the other for a more real-feeling rebound effect.
 The material will stand up to immense wear (much more so than your furniture) and last for years.

 Evans also makes smaller, less expensive 6” practice pads that can be used alone or added to the larger pad to mimic a full drum set layout.
 If portability is a factor, the 6” pads provide the same feel as the 12” and are much easier to transport in a backpack.

 You don’t need a stand to use the pad.
 In fact, many players just place it on a chair or table or even in their lap to work on snare techniques.
 Other drummers like to mount multiple pads to their existing stands in order to recreate their set for quiet practice so they can hone their skills.
 The pads provide a very realistic feel while creating very little noise.
 This is also great for students who may only have full equipment at the learning site and need something to practice on at home.